anthrax3/botpress-topics/README.md

 method to configure it.
 The method will return the identifier for the topic which you will need later.

-To start a topic just use the `pushTopic` method, this will start the topic causing a `start_topic` event to be emitted.
+To start a topic just use the `startTopic` method, this will start the topic causing a `start_topic` event to be emitted.

 To end a topic just use the `endTopic` method, this will